-Case-sensitivity required when specifying the Repository database name
+Case-sensitivity required when specifying the Repository database name.
 When specifying the location and name of your Repository database, SQL Compliance Manager requires that you use proper capitalization.

-IDERA SQL Compliance Manager does not capture Linked Server Trace Events for SQL Server 2005
+- IDERA SQL Compliance Manager does not capture Linked Server Trace Events for SQL Server 2005.
 Linked server events are not present in the trace files for SQL Server 2005, therefore linked server events are not captured in IDERA SQL Compliance Manager and no alerts will trigger.
-Microsoft has ended extended support for this version.

-Create/Drop index events recorded as "Alter User Table" event

-SQL Compliance Manager records Create/Drop index events as "Alter User Table" events.

-IDERA SQL Compliance Manager is not loading events accessed through a View
+Microsoft has ended extended support for this version. - (Fixed in version 5.6) Create/Drop index events recorded as "Alter User Table" event.
+SQL Compliance Manager records Create/Drop index events as "Alter User Table" events. - (Fixed in version 5.6) IDERA SQL Compliance Manager is not loading events accessed through a View.
 SQL Compliance Manager does not display Sensitive Column events when accessed from a view.
 To access the information using views gather and filter out all SELECT statements.

-Note that this action will cause extra collection.

-SQL Compliance Manager is not able to process alerts when a Group of users is set as a Privileged User

-If a group is set as a Privileged User, the triggered alert is not able to detect individual users within a group.
-To process the alerts, users can set up the alert settings to detect the individual user logins.

-SQL Compliance Manager displays incorrect Database name for event type "Create Database"

-When users capture a "Create Database" event, SQL Compliance Manager changes the Database name to "Dynamic SQL".

-Issues loading BAD auditing information

-IDERA SQL Compliance Manager is not able to capture BAD auditing information when two objects with the same name exist in the same schema.

-SQL Text is not captured for DDL Statements

-When monitoring an instance for DDL event, SQL Compliance Manager is not able to capture SQL Statements for DDL activities unless a user is added to the Privileged
+Note that this action will cause extra collection. - (Fixed in version 5.6) Issues loading BAD auditing information.
+IDERA SQL Compliance Manager is not able to capture BAD auditing information when two objects with the same name exist in the same schema. - (Fixed in version 5.6) SQL Text is not captured for DDL Statements.
+When monitoring an instance for DDL event, SQL Compliance Manager is not able to capture SQL Statements for DDL activities unless a user is added to the Privileged User Group.

-User Group.
 Users can also capture SQL Text by selecting Capture SQL statements for DDL and Security changes at Database Level.